Environmental Law Clinic

 The clinic represents individuals, organizations, and governmental entities otherwise unable to afford legal and technical services for their environmental and community-health needs.

-In a student's first semester clinic seminar, the student learns to conduct sufficient factual investigation to address and solve environmental problems.
+In the fall semester clinic seminar, the student learns to conduct sufficient factual investigation to address and solve environmental problems.
 The seminar helps students to understand the needs of clients.
 By the end of the first-semester seminar, students should be able to employ creative problem-solving skills to develop case theory; engage in detailed case planning and analysis; utilize cross-disciplinary consulting during client interview preparation; develop strategies after goal identification; gather information; draft, review, and revise pleadings or filings; develop persuasive legal and policy documents; and analyze and critique their own performances and the performances of others.

 Transcript / Awarding of Credits